Bicho (album)

-Bicho (Polysemical term, meaning: any animal, except to men; a wild animal; or an insect or bug, in Portuguese.
-In the late 60s it became an endearment term, commonly used as slang in Brazil) is a 1977 studio album by Caetano Veloso.
+Bicho (Polysemical term, meaning any wild, non-human animal or insect/bug, in Portuguese; used as a term of endearment in late 60's Brazil) is a 1977 studio album by Caetano Veloso.
 The album was recorded after Veloso spent a month with Gilberto Gil in Lagos, Nigeria, and the influence of African music such as Jùjú can be heard throughout the album.